-Feedback received from the County was incorporated into the Basis of Design Report prior to submission in September 2015.
-The final design phase for the upgrades and expansion of the WPCP began in the 3rd Quarter of 2015.
+Quarter of 2015.
+Additionally, the final design phase for the upgrades and expansion of the WPCP is anticipated to begin in the 2nd Quarter of 2015.

 The County and Consultant Team understand the NYSDEC has not finalized the future phosphorus effluent limit for the WPCP.
-As part of the final design phase for the upgrades and expansion of the WPCP, the Consultant

-Team will develop a comparison of appropriate phosphorus removal technologies based on an anticipated effluent phosphorus limit in the range of 0.2 mg/L to 1.0 mg/L.
+As part of the final design phase for the upgrades and expansion of the WPCP, the Consultant Team will develop a comparison of appropriate phosphorus removal technologies based on an anticipated effluent phosphorus limit in the range of 0.2 mg/L to 1.0 mg/L.